PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Accelerating Pointer Traversals on a Node

-The scheduler module in \name accelerator serves two main purposes.
-First, it handles new pointer traversal requests received over the network by parsing the request and assigning it to one of the idle memory pipelines.
-Second, it handles signals received from the memory access and logic pipelines (\S\ref{ssec:core}) as follows.

-\begin{enumerate}[leftmargin=*, itemsep=0pt] \item On receiving a signal from the memory access pipeline that a \code{LOAD} has successfully completed, it notifies the appropriate logic pipeline to continue iterator execution. \item On receiving a signal from the logic pipeline that the next iteration can be started (via the \code{NEXT\_ITER} instruction), it notifies the memory pipeline to execute \code{LOAD} via the corresponding workspace. \item When it receives a signal from the memory pipeline that an address translation or memory protection failed or a signal from the logic pipeline that the iterator execution has met its terminal condition (via the \code{RETURN} instruction), it signals the network stack to prepare a response containing the iterator \code{code}, \code{cur\_ptr} and \code{scratch\_pad}. \end{enumerate}
+\paragraphc{Scheduler:} The scheduler handles new iterator requests received over the network and schedules each iterator's data fetch and logic execution across memory and logic pipelines: \begin{enumerate}[leftmargin=*, itemsep=0pt] \item On receiving a new request over the network, it assigns the iterator an empty workspace at a logic pipeline and signals one of the memory pipelines to execute the data fetch from memory based on the state in the workspace. \item On receiving a signal from the memory pipeline that a data fetch has successfully completed, it notifies the appropriate logic pipeline to continue iterator execution via the corresponding workspace. \item On receiving a signal from the logic pipeline that the next iteration can be started (via the \code{NEXT\_ITER} instruction), it notifies one of the memory pipelines to execute \code{LOAD} via the corresponding workspace. \item When it receives a signal from the memory pipeline that an address translation or memory protection failed or a signal from the logic pipeline that the iterator execution has met its terminal condition (via the \code{RETURN} instruction), it signals the network stack to prepare a response containing the iterator \code{code}, \code{cur\_ptr} and \code{scratch\_pad}. \end{enumerate}

-Note that the scheduler does not \emph{need} to handle signals~\ref{signal:1} and~\ref{signal:2} since the memory access and memory pipelines follow a fixed staggered schedule for each iterator (\S\ref{ssec:coreorg}).
-However, letting the scheduler handle these signals permits other scheduling policies (\eg, ones with preemptions) to be used in the future.